Vet Partners Group Limited

 Understanding the business operations is the key objective in order to manage tax risk.
 Through this understanding, the required compliance and tax reporting matters can be reviewed and analysed.

-The relevant personnel from the Finance Team are involved in key transactions, issues, and strategies with key stakeholders in the business.
+The relevant personnel from the finance function are involved in key transactions, issues and strategies with key stakeholders in the business.
 In addition, external advisors are engaged in relation to complex or specialist areas of tax where additional expertise or clarification is required.

 The Group is committed to maintaining and developing an open and positive relationship with HMRC.